 The Town Development Regulations require the mapping and evaluation of tree cover prior to issuance of any permit.
 Small lot development (under 40,000 square feet) requires an individual tree stand delineation.
 Large lot development (over 40,000 square feet) requires a Forest Stand Delineation (FSD) and Forest Conservation Plan (FCP) as indicated in Chapter 216 of the Bel Air Town Code.
 Copies of the requirements are available at the Planning Department.

-Any development that has potential to impact sensitive areas and not require a Forest Stand Delineation (FSD) an Environmental Impact Assessment Report (EIAR) addressing identification, protection, impact mitigation, and enhancement of the environmental resources of the project site and its vicinity.
-Submission requirements typically include maps and analysis, and narrative fully and accurately describing the environmental impact of the proposed development.
-The EIAR is submitted to the Planning Department along with site plan submission.
+Any development that has potential to impact sensitive areas and does not require a Forest Stand Delineation (FSD) will require an Environmental Impact Assessment Report (EIAR) addressing identification, protection, impact mitigation, and enhancement of the environmental resources of the project site and its vicinity.
+Submission requirements typically include maps and analysis, and a narrative fully and accurately describing the environmental impact of the proposed development.
+The EIAR is submitted to the Planning Department along with Site Plan submission.

 Source Water Protection Plan